Whitey Ford: Career statistics

+World Series

 During his MLB career, Ford had 10 World Series victories, more than any other pitcher.
 Ford also leads all starters in World Series losses (8) and starts (22), as well as innings, hits, walks, and strikeouts.
 In 1961, he broke Babe Ruth's World Series record of 29 2/3 consecutive scoreless innings.
 The record eventually reached 33 2/3, although MLB rule-makers retroactively reduced the record to 33 innings since Ford did not complete a full inning before allowing the streak-ending run.
 It is still a World Series record, although Mariano Rivera broke it as a postseason record in 2000.
 Ford won the 1961 World Series MVP Award.

-He appeared on eight AL All-Star teams between 1954 and 1964.
+He batted .082 (4-for-49) with 4 runs, 3 runs batted in, and 7 walks in the Fall Classic.

 Honors and legacy

 In 1974, Ford and Mickey Mantle were both elected to the National Baseball Hall of Fame; at that time, the Yankees retired his number 16.

 In 1984, Ford was elected to the Long Island Sports Hall of Fame.

 In 1987, the Yankees dedicated plaques for Monument Park at Yankee Stadium for Ford and Lefty Gomez.

 In 1999, Ford ranked 52nd on The Sporting News List of Baseball's Greatest Players.
 He was nominated that year for the Major League Baseball All-Century Team.

 In 1994, a road in Mississauga, Ontario, was named Ford Road in his honor.
 The north-central area of Mississauga is known informally as "the baseball zone", as several streets in the area are named for Hall of Fame baseball players.

 In 2000, the ballfield overlooking the East River on 26th Avenue, between 1st and 2nd Streets in Astoria, Queens, was named Whitey Ford Field at a Yankee Stadium ceremony.